 Year-round: First Fridays – As the name implies, on the first Friday of the month, galleries and pop-up galleries open their doors in the Old Market and Benson, inviting guests to mingle with artists.
 Sometimes snacks and/or drinks are provided.

 September: Fort Omaha Intertribal Powwow – Celebrating the cultures of Native American tribes across Nebraska and the region, the September event includes traditional dance, music, oral history, arts, and food.
 Tribes include Omaha, Ponca, Santee Sioux and Winnebago.

 November & December: Holiday Lights Festival isn’t just lights (though they are brilliant).
 Enjoy carolers around the Old Market on the weekends, the Family Festival around different downtown venues, and more.
 Plus, fireworks on New Year’s Eve for the grand finale.

 Popular parades in Omaha (that are, of course, free)

 There are a lot of parades held in Omaha throughout the year, but these are the big ones to catch:

 St. Patrick’s Day – Usually held that Saturday before St. Patrick’s Day in downtown Omaha

 Cinco de Mayo – Traveling down 24th Street, this fun parade often includes horse riders (some doing tricks).

-Florence Days – Typically held on the second weekend of May, the 2021 parade looks to be canceled.
+Florence Days – The parade is typically held on the second weekend of May.

 Septemberfest – Held on the Saturday before Labor Day in downtown Omaha.